apache/doris-website/docs/compute-storage-decoupled/managing-storage-vault.md

 grant usage_priv on storage vault my_storage_vault to user1
 ```

+### Revoking

-Revoke the Storage Vault permissions of a specified MySQL user.
+Revoke the Storage Vault privileges of a specified MySQL user.

 **Syntax**